MikeHopley/ftl-ships-strategy/index.md

 ### Balance Mod

 Slug Repair Gel sells for 20, Healing Burst for 12.
 Healing Burst charges quicker.
 Reconstructive Teleport costs 45.

+The Artemis lets you sneak hacking past defence drones.
+Bear this in mind for the flagship.

 ## Slug C